 You see a lot of advice about saving money on electricity that centers on the heating and air conditioning system in your home because it’s one of the biggest electricity draws.
 The harder that system works, the more power it needs, so you should do everything you can to keep it running smoothly.

 Leaving vents open to maximize air flow (it won’t save money to close them anyway, contrary to popular belief) and cleaning or changing filters regularly make the most noticeable impact on your HVAC system’s efficiency.

 The cleaner the filter, the greater the air intake and the better your system will work.
-Check out this article if you want to learn more about how to avoid your A/C running hot this summer.

 4. Buy Energy Star appliances